 - WordPress recommends Bluehost as its preferred web hosting partner and promotes the hosting site’s functionality within the backend of its CMS (content management system).

 - Meanwhile, Bluehost offers bundled WordPress hosting plans.

 Bluehost taps into the customer base of the most popular CMS, comprising 38% of the web.
 At the same time, WordPress benefits from Bluehost selling their product to millions of Bluehost customers and prospects.

 Ingram Micro is a reseller for a variety of software, including Microsoft 365.
 They developed a custom Microsoft 365 integration for an MSP customer, F1 Computer Solutions.
 Through the custom integration, the MSP improved its cloud billing speed by 75%.
 In this example, the reseller sold the software and provided professional services in integration development.

 A Brief Mention of Affiliate Programs

 On a peer-to-peer level, Bluehost also has an affiliate program that offers consumers monetary rewards for bringing in referrals.
-Another example of an affiliate program is how production companies like Mango Street create video content with the intention of marketing and selling subscriptions to Squarespace.
+You’ll see a lot of examples of affiliate programs on platforms like Instagram and YouTube, where content creators share their work and promote the equipment they use, like Nikon cameras, and software, like Adobe Lightroom, for a referral fee from the partner.
 This is an example of a reseller in a broader sense of the term, but not a GTM reseller.